evanaff/CTF-writeups/2024/Hacktoday 2024/Pentathlon/README.md

       next_path = f"_{index}.png.extracted/"
       path = path + next_path
    ```

+   After running this recursively, I found the first part of the flag:

    ![01](https://github.com/user-attachments/assets/94d1ba38-bcf7-4209-b0e3-16b73274d5ca)

    part 1 : hacktoday{j3_

-2. Step 2
+2. **Step 2**

-   The result of last binwalk also give me **chall2.jpg**
+   The last `binwalk` extraction also gave me `chall2.jpg`:

    ![chall2](https://github.com/user-attachments/assets/07445bf4-9efc-4a9b-8852-cc40f65a31d9)

-   From the text, I assumed that the image is cropped.
-From [wikipedia](https://en.wikipedia.org/wiki/JPEG) I found that the height value of jpg image is saved in hex value.
-I also found more
+   The text suggested that the image was cropped.
+From [wikipedia](https://en.wikipedia.org/wiki/JPEG) , I learned that the height value of a `JPEG` is stored as a hex value.
+I also found a more detailed explanation [here](https://cyberhacktics.com/hiding-information-by-changing-an-images-height/).
-   spesific of where is the hex value of the height from [here](https://cyberhacktics.com/hiding-information-by-changing-an-images-height/)

    ![image](https://github.com/user-attachments/assets/12bbb1e1-3bdd-4382-a076-3f78ae71518b)
    ![image](https://github.com/user-attachments/assets/2977df10-5f90-470d-b1d6-ed420abbea5b)

-   So I change the height value so it becomes higher.
+   By modifying the height value in a hex editor and increasing it, the hidden content was revealed:

    ![image](https://github.com/user-attachments/assets/d33dcd08-982e-4f52-8c57-d960a04400bf)